codio/site/source/docs/ide/features/debugging.html.md

 - **Console** - the console has two main functions; it displays status messages from the system in bold and your code can output data there by writing output to the console  (for example a `print('message')` statement in Python).

+### Launching the debugger from Codio Guides
+It is also possible to launch any debugger configuration from a Guides page.
+Please [click here](https://codio.com/docs/content/authoring/buttons/) for details.